 Each gimbal arm should be modelled such that the arm extends out in the Y+ direction.
 This is a little counter-intuitive as Blender defaults to orienting new meshes along the Z-axis, but a quick rotation should help.

 To check for the right orientation, apply rotation to the object first (Ctrl+A ➡️ Rotation), and in the object properties tab of the properties pane, enable axes under viewport display.
-The arm’s pivot should be centred on the origin, and the arm should extend outwards towards the big “Y” like in the below image:
+The arm’s centre of rotation should at the object’s origin, and the arm should extend outwards towards the big “Y” like in the below image:

 Untitled